OctopusDeploy/blog/blog/2023-03/deprecating-azure-vm-extension/index.md

   - Azure
 ---

-The [Azure VM extension for Tentacle](https://github.com/OctopusDeploy/AzureVMExtension) was deprecated in 2021 but never removed from the marketplace.
+The [Azure VM extension for Tentacle](https://github.com/OctopusDeploy/AzureVMExtension) was deprecated in 2021 but we didn't remove it from the marketplace.
 It's no longer fully compatible with newer versions of Tentacle, so we plan to remove it in late March 2023.

 In this post, I walk you through alternatives if your workflow is impacted.